Rusteam/video-analytics/README.md

 python main.py FiftyoneDataset --name <name> track --model yolov8s --label-field yolov8s
 ```

+This command will download a respective yolov8 model to the current directory
-This command will create a label field "yolov8s" that will contain
+and create a label field "yolov8s" that will contain
 detections with COCO classes and track ids.

 - [Ultralytics yolov8](https://docs.ultralytics.com/tasks/detect/)